SESAME-Synchrotron/CCD/docs/source/Control.rst

 IOC Hypotenuse Project Exercise ...............................

-After knowing the Database section this is a small Exercise that would help you to put your knowledge into practice.
+After getting more familiar with the Database section, this is a small exercise that would help put your knowledge into practice.

 - Define a record that calculates the hypotenuse of a right triangle.
-The record should have two input fields, A and B, and one output field, VAL.
+The record should have two input fields, *A* and *B*, and one output field, *VAL*.
 The record should calculate the hypotenuse using the following formula:
 .. math::
     Hypo= \sqrt{A^2 + B^2}